bilalabdulkany/Git-Projects/TheRetailStoreDiscount/README.md

 How to run the program?
 ----------------------
 In the MainStore method, simply create a customer type.
-Add the shopping list -List<RetailItems> shoppingCart.
+Add the shopping list - List of RetailItems which is a virtual shopping Cart, which contains the Item and the quantity.
 Then the calculate methods are in CalculateCheckoutPrice where the discount logic and totals are defined.

 	Customer customer= new Employee();